 10. Something related to health/wellness/fitness that you strongly advocate?
 My strongest advocacy would be toward wellness of the mind, and how that associates with health and fitness of the body.
 That said, wellness of the mind is commonly found in those who may not be visually “fit.”
 The most beautiful mind I ever encountered was honed on the anvil of chronically difficult experiences … living a life of acceptance and continuously rising above.
 We humans are wonders, and when such strength of mind is demonstrated … my heart sings.

 11. If you could rid the world of one disease, what would it be?
 This has turned into a question my mind is running from.
 When life has been lived fully and with fair longevity, many diseases have been encountered, either in the caregiving process or self-experience.
 Many different forms of cancer, HIV/AIDS, heart disease, diabetes, etc. Each dreadful and worthy of being the primary one to be eradicated.
-I choose a form of cancer that was witnessed as a young girl, and when the patient’s pain did not respond to morphine.
-They screamed in agony with no reprieve.
+I choose a form of cancer that may bring the patient’s pain to a place of non-response to morphine.
+They scream in agony with little to no reprieve.
 My choice is bone cancer.

 *Curtains opening to reveal the nominees*